Volkodav-vvs/timezones.json/README.md

 timezones.json
 ==============

-Full list of UTC timezones.
+Full list of UTC timezones with russian names.
-With russian names.